Each year, more than $600m is made available through grant funding to support agencies looking to purchase and install mobile surveillance units.

 ISDs can apply for grant funding to cover the cost of surveillance cameras and installations to support their effort in making their facilities safer.

-The Secure Our Schools Program, which is funded by the Community Oriented Policing Services (COPS), provides grants that specifically cover surveillance cameras as a tool for violence prevention within school settings.
+The Secure Our Schools Program, funded by the Community Oriented Policing Services (COPS), provides grants that specifically cover surveillance cameras as a tool for violence prevention within school settings.

 These grants will typically cover up to 50% of the total project costs.

-If you require mobile video surveillance cameras to address existing or emerging crime issues, please get in touch with WCCTV today and speak to our law enforcement and city safety systems specialist.
+If you require mobile video surveillance cameras to address existing or emerging crime issues, please contact WCCTV today and speak to our law enforcement and city safety systems specialist.

 Please fill out the form below to start your download.